Rules and regulations are changing fast, Take Care is here to help.

 Can day-use recreational areas be used?
 Are beaches open?

 Yes.
 Day-use recreational areas (beaches, trails, etc.) are currently under “soft-openings”.
-Expect limited accessibility for local use only.
 Area parking lots and restroom facilities may not be open.
 Be prepared.
 Restrooms and other facilities are not cleaned after every use.

-Local residents are allowed to recreate alone or with their household members.
-Please practice social distancing while recreating.
-Remember to Leave No Trace.
+Please practice social distancing while recreating and remember to Leave No Trace.

 Can I rent recreation equipment?